 ”For Deleuze and Guattari, becomings are real in a very specific sense, according to which the traditional opposition between the actual and the virtual no longer stands.
 Becomings do not take place in a oneiric, phantasmagoric world (―I dream that I am a bird).
 Rather, they occur in concrete and material states-of-affairs that express impersonal forces in order to transform sensible forces that would otherwise remain insensible.”
 1)

 we keep on going, we want more, we never give up,

-Is it possible to stretch the time of our feelings without loosing their power of affection on our body/instrument?
+Is it possible to stretch the time of our feelings without losing their power of affection on our body/instrument?